IBM/unitxt/docs/docs/llm_as_judge.rst

 1. **Judge Model**: Select a model that will assess the performance of other models.
 2. **Execution Platform**: Choose the platform responsible for executing the judge model, such as Huggingface or OpenAI API.
 3. **The Judging Task**: This define the inputs the judge model expect to receive and its output.
 This is coupled with the template.
-Two common tasks are single model rating we saw above and pairwise model comparision , in which the outputs of two models is compared, to see which better addressed the required input.
+Two common tasks are single model rating we saw above and pairwise model comparison, in which the outputs of two models is compared, to see which better addressed the required input.
 4. **Template**: Develop a template reflecting the criteria for judgment, usually incorporating both the input and output of the evaluated model.
 5. **Format**: Specify the format in which the judge model expects to receive prompts.
 6. **System Prompt (Optional)**: Optionally, include a system prompt to provide additional context for evaluation.